tchx84/Flatseal/DOCUMENTATION.md

 ## Permissions

 This is the list of permissions supported by Flatseal.
-These descriptions are based on Flatpak's [official documentation](https://docs.flatpak.org/en/latest/sandbox-permissions-reference.html) and extended with examples and references to make it easier for newcomers to understand.
+These descriptions are based on Flatpak's [official documentation](https://docs.flatpak.org/en/latest/sandbox-permissions.html) and extended with examples and references to make it easier for newcomers to understand.

+To summarize it, Flatpak provides two different permissions models: static and dynamic

+Static refers to the permissions set by the developers when applications are built.
+Static permissions are holes in the sandbox, e.g. an application is built with `--filesystem=home` can access _all_ user personal files.
+The benefit of this model is that developers can support Flatpak without any change in their applications code.

-Both Flatseal and `flatpak override` command-line tool, use the same overrides backend e.g. both write to `~/.local/share/flatpak/overrides`.
-A `flatpak override` equivalent column is added for those experienced with this tool.
+Both Flatseal and `flatpak override` command-line tool, use the overrides backend to manage static permissions.

+Dynamic refers to the permissions granted by the users when applications run.
+Dynamic permissions rely on resource providers called [Portals](https://github.com/flatpak/flatpak/wiki/Portals) and can require user confirmation, e.g. users can grant access to _one_ specific file thanks to the `org.freedesktop.portal.FileChooser` portal.
+The benefit of this model is that users don't need to trust applications with more resources than is strictly needed.

+Both Flatseal and `flatpak permissions` command-line tool, use the `org.freedesktop.impl.portal.PermissionStore` service to manage dynamic permissions.

 ### Share